ArmanDris/ChessEngines/README.md

 # ChessEngines

-A project I built on top of my Chess game.
+An open source C++ chess game built with SFML and CMake.
 You can play against a friend or against one of five bots.
-This project is written in C++ and uses SFML for its GUI.
+After you have [built the program from source](#building-from-source) then you can move the pieces with your mouse.
+You can also use the back arrow to undo moves.
+Eventually you will want to [play against bots or play bots against eachother](#usage-example).

 ![Chess Demo](src/chess_game_vid.gif)